Contemplating the fate of modified gravity

-\textbf{Guidelines.-} We perceive a sense of being lost in a labyrinth of modified gravity models.
-A meaningful modification of GR is not an easy thing to find, but possible ways to go are ubiquitous, and the experimental determination of the velocity of gravitational waves, though restrictive \cite{gravconstr}, is not enough to radically reduce the space of options.
-A rather common motivation in most research articles is to take the simplest possible modification of gravity in a given class.
-The simplicity principle gets basically reduced to ``we do whatever we can do, and see what follows''.
-In this line, it is also even more worrisome to generalize already generalized versions of GR, and to consider this approach useful just because the more generalized theory contains an already known, but untested theory of gravity.
-Very often we see studies of linear cosmological perturbations in models with a guaranteed severe strong coupling problem, or works constructing some models by hand with no deeper meaning behind and then applying beautiful mathematical techniques to them, like dynamical systems for cosmology.
-These approaches look like calculating more and thinking less, which is for sure a kind of forced approach in the modern ``publish or perish'' research culture.
-But what is the future to come?
+We acknowledge a sense of being lost in a labyrinth of modified gravity models.
+A~meaningful modification of GR is not straightforward to find, but~possible ways to go are ubiquitous.
+The~experimental determination of the velocity of gravitational waves, though~restrictive~\cite{gravconstr}, is not enough to radically reduce the space of options.
+A~rather common motivation in most research articles is to take the simplest possible modification of gravity in a given class.
+The~simplicity principle is basically reduced to ``we try out whatever we can, and~watch what comes out''.
+In~this line, it is also even more worrisome to generalize already generalized versions of GR and~to consider this approach useful just because the more generalized theory contains an already known, but~untested, theory of~gravity.

+Oftentimes, we see the appearance of studies of linear cosmological perturbations in models with a guaranteed severe strong coupling problem or~works constructing some models by hand with no deeper meaning behind them and then applying beautiful mathematical techniques to them, like dynamical systems for cosmology.
+These approaches wield an attitude of calculating more and thinking less, which is for sure a kind of forced approach in the modern ``publish or perish'' research culture.
+However, what is the future to come?

 There is nothing we can do about some empirical facts, like our technological limitations.
-We can neither build a particle accelerator of the Solar System size, nor create a large set of Universes, with intelligent life and without.
+We can neither build a particle accelerator of the solar system's size nor create a large set of universes with~intelligent life and without.
 Therefore it is an objective reality that many questions we ask cannot be addressed by the simple ``go and have a look'' prescription.
-This does not imply that by any means we have to stop our research activity, but we should rather exercise caution and honesty when it comes to assess whether we are describing the real world, or just studying mathematical properties of possible theories.
-In our opinion, both directions are good as long as they are truthfully done and presented.
+This does not imply that by any means we have to stop our research activity, but~we should rather exercise caution and honesty when it comes to assessing whether we are describing the real world or just studying mathematical properties of possible theories.
+In~our opinion, both directions are good as long as they are truthfully undertaken and~presented.